 Patients today can show doctors not only the length of time they’ve slept, but how often they become restless, enter into REM sleep, or wake up completely throughout the night.
 Apps that record sound might also shed light on sleep talking, night terrors or breathing difficulties.

-While mobile apps and other digital aids can be useful for sleep improvement and insomnia education, it is crucial for patients to use these tools with care – and always see a healthcare provider for individualized sleep advice and treatment.
+While mobile apps, smart watches and other digital aids can be useful for sleep improvement and insomnia education, it is crucial for patients to use these tools with care – and always see a healthcare provider for individualized sleep advice and treatment.
 After all, each case of insomnia is unique and blanket statements cannot be applied to this multifaceted problem.

-This article on sleep apps was written by Beth Kelly, a Chicago, Illinois-based freelance writer for HealthITjobs.com.
+This article on sleep apps was written by Chicago, Illinois sleep writer Beth Kelly.

 Natural Remedies for Insomnia